-The opto-isolated inputs can be assigned to various console functions (with "Misc Functions" selected), or they can be set to cut channels (with 'Channel Cut' selected).
-With "Auto Fade" selected, the opto-isolated inputs can be assigned to auto-faders to allow automatic cross-fading (see page 68).
+Each opto-isolated general purpose input can be assigned to up to 10 console functions (with "Misc Functions" selected), or cut up to 10 channels (with 'Channel Cut' selected).

+With "Auto Fade" selected, the opto-isolated inputs can be assigned to auto-faders to allow automatic cross-fading.